Physical Address

 ‘Roond Aboot Birsay‘

 The parish newsletter was started by Rev. Graeme Brown when he first came to the Birsay Parish.
-When Rev. Brown retired, the Birsay Community Council felt the newsletter was of significant interest to the parish that they continued its publication from time to time.
-We have nineteen editions from 2003-2020.
+When Rev. Brown retired, the Birsay Community Council felt the newsletter was of significant interest to the parish that they continued its publication from time to time – we have nineteen editions from 2003-2020.